-There are few things more relaxing than getting a good massage, so as long as there’s stress (and there will always be stress…) people will need you.
+There are few things more relaxing than getting a good massage.
+As people seem to be more stressed than ever, services such as massage therapy are needed more than ever.
 However, coming up with marketing ideas for massage therapists can be quite challenging.
-It’s your job, then, to be creative to make sure your business stands out from your competitors.
+It can be tough to think creatively to make sure your business stands out from your competitors.

 Odds are that if you don’t have a regular stream of clients coming in your door, you’re not feeling too relaxed yourself.
-Lucky for you, there are plenty of ways to attract more customers, and here at OutboundEngine we are always ready to do the work for you.
+Lucky for you, we have 5 marketing ideas to improve your visibility and keep your calendar booked.

-Whether through social media, email, or even paper fliers, provide your clients with helpful information that will keep them coming back for more.
+Whether through social media, email, or even direct mail, providing your clients with helpful information will keep them coming back for more.

 Most business owners make the mistake of promoting themselves and their services too frequently, not realizing that customers are excellent at tuning out advertisements.
-Rather than berate your potential clients with sales pitches, you need to share content that entertains them, interests them, or provokes an intended emotion.
+Rather than bombard your potential clients with constant sales pitches, share content that entertains and interests them, or provokes an intended emotion.

-Need a few ideas?
 Consider articles about fun or alternative workouts, techniques to help relieve stress or even recipes for homemade candles and lotions.
-Get to know what your audience engages with most, and give them more of what they want.
-Here are a few examples of wellness topics you might post about on your social networks:
+Monitor what your audience engages with most, and give them more of what they want.
+Here are a few examples of wellness topics you can post about on your social networks:

-Over time, if you’re sharing the right information, your clients are going to enjoy seeing your content and will be more likely to recall your business when they need you.
-This strategy is called content marketing, and it’s what we specialize in at OutboundEngine.
+As you’re sharing the right information, your clients will enjoy seeing your content and they’ll be more likely to remember your business when they need you.
+This strategy of helping, not selling through content is called content marketing, and it’s what we specialize in at OutboundEngine.

 While sharing links, photos and stories from third-party sources is a great way to stay top-of-mind, you can’t rely on them alone.
 You need to establish yourself as an expert.

 Consider starting an email newsletter as a way to create and share original content.
-Writing might sound daunting, but it doesn’t have to be a difficult task; just think about the types of tips your audience would find helpful and run with them.
+Writing might sound daunting, but it doesn’t have to be a difficult task.
+Start by thinking about the types of tips your audience would find helpful and run with them.

 Once you begin creating original work, be sure to share your thoughts across all of your social networks.
 Let people know who you are, what you’re good at, and how you can be an authentic resource.